will51mps0n/will51mps0n/index.md

 ## About Me

-I'm a computer science student at the University of Michigan with a strong focus on **Data Science, Machine Learning and Artificial Intelligence, and Software Engineering**.
-My interests in development include intelligent systems and autonomous software, analyzing data to drive insights, and building full-stack applications.
+I’m a recent graduate from the University of Michigan with a B.S. in Electrical Engineering and Computer Science, focused on systems engineering and infrastructure, software development, and data science and machine learning.

-This portfolio highlights select projects where I applied analytical, development, and engineering skills to solve meaningful problems, or projects that I just enjoyed.
-Each project includes a detailed explanation of my objectives, approach, and key takeaways.
-Direct links to project repositories are available on each individual project page.
+My work spans low-level systems projects — including a virtual memory pager, a multithreaded file server, and custom threading libraries in C and C++ — as well as applied machine learning and full-stack development.
+I’ve built end-to-end applications like WaitFast, a mobile app with a live Flask/AWS backend, and explored deep learning through computer vision and reinforcement learning projects using PyTorch.

+This portfolio highlights a selection of these projects, with technical breakdowns, source code, and reflections on the challenges tackled and lessons learned.

 Click on the blue titles below to be redirected to the dedicated project pages.